MicheGit/fmcps-snd-assignment/relazione/correctness.md

 their correctness from (2.1) in the function `build_loop`.

-We find the smallest index `k` in which we can find `s`, it for sure exists given the condition imposed in (2.1) and we build a path from `s` going backwards (range k ...
-0) following the frontiers, picking any of the state between them and one of the input necessary to perform that transition (if present) storing if every time it inside the list `path`.
+We find the smallest index `k` in which we can find `s`, it for sure exists given the condition imposed in (2.1).
+Then we build the loop starting from `s` travelling withing the `k` leading elements of `frontiers`.

+In this function, we define the following invariants after *n* iterations:

-- `path` represents a symbolic path over
+- `path` represents a symbolic path long *k* ending in the knot (`s`);
+- `curr` is the last state put in `path`.

+The algorith builds the path going backwards
+(range *k - 1, ..., 0*) following the frontiers, picking a state between them (it doesn't matter which state, but it must be one in the *pre-*region of the last `curr`) and one of the inputs necessary to perform the transition (if present) storing it inside the list `path`.

+After the last iteration, `path` represents a full path ending in `s` and starting from a state in the first `frontiers` region (by inductive construction), which we recall, being the states reachable from recur in a single step.
+After that, the algorithm computes the last "pre" transition, adding the input state (if needed) and the knot state.

-By inductive construction is clear that at the end of the iteration inside `path` is present a sequence of state and inputs starting from `s` and going back to itself.
+Therefore it's clear that at the end of the function `path` holds a sequence of states and inputs starting from `s` going back to `s`.

 ### 2.3 Reaching the self loop